schlomo/hosts-updater/README.md

 ## Building a DEB

-Run `make deb` to build the DEB package in out
+Run `make deb` to build the DEB package in out.
+You'll need to install [ronn](https://github.com/rtomayko/ronn) to build the package, it is used to create the man page.